SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 When do the AI Act obligations actually apply?

-In stages: prohibited practices and AI-literacy duties since 2 February 2025, GPAI obligations since 2 August 2025, and the general high-risk regime from 2 August 2026 — with the embedded high-risk rules for Annex I products running to 2 August 2027.
+In stages: prohibited practices and AI-literacy duties since 2 February 2025, GPAI obligations since 2 August 2025, and the Article 50 transparency duties from 2 August 2026.
+The high-risk regime was postponed by the 2026 Digital Omnibus: stand-alone Annex III systems apply from 2 December 2027 and Annex I embedded systems from 2 August 2028.
 The corpus serves the full Act today, so you can build the obligation register before your date lands.

 Run it against your own systems

 Building ai governance compliance?
-It works today — we take on a few design partners per sector to fine-tune it to your team.
+It works today — we take on a few design partners per sector to tune it to your team.